 As Bergan states, however, the picture isn’t as sexy as Cain, and he’s right.
 And this is to the film’s benefit – it’s not trying too hard to be hot, it’s not doling out a bunch of clichés aping pulp and noirs that were very sexy (as Cain could be), that make a few neo-noirs of the 80’s and 90’s now feels silly and forced.
 Decisions were made here that were smart – the “femme fatale” doesn’t come sashaying into an office gussied up or speaking in sexy low tones, rather, she looks like a normal but very pretty woman.
 There are no “let’s be noir” saxophone or saxophone-like moments and instead the music, by Carter Burwell (his first, marking a long future collaboration with the Coen’s), is melancholic and haunting.
 Even the constant sound of the ceiling fan and the neon-bathed bar go beyond just the style and remarks more on the film’s sad beauty, its tension and mood – it is suffocating over sensual.
 And the final shootout is visually bravura, scary and wonderfully bizarre.
 And even funny.
 The filmmakers respect the genre (and continued working within it or in movies that contained element of it – among them – Miller’s Crossing, Barton Fink, Fargo, The Man Who Wasn’t There, and No Country For Old Men which brought them back to Texas) but also see how inherently funny and absurd it can become.
 And without slipping into parody, which, in one early interview, Joel Coen makes a point to clarify: “We never looked at it as a parody though, from our point of view we were always attempting to do sort of a fairly straight-forward thriller, we just wanted it to be as humorous as possible.”

-There is indeed something incredibly humorous about how much these lonely characters will endure and then, something truly exciting about how much they try (and fuck up).
-Walsh (who is brilliant here – all suited up with that cowboy hat, shit-eating grin, and driving that VW bug) says something that is both resilient and gross, and also hilarious: “Give me a call whenever you wanna cut off my head.
+There is indeed something humorous about how much these lonely characters will endure and then, something truly exciting about how much they try (and fuck up).
+Walsh (who is brilliant here – all suited up with that cowboy hat, shit-eating grin, and driving that VW bug) says something that is both resilient and gross, and also hilarious.
+And also a weirdly beautiful literary line - hard-boiled and Southern Gothic: “Give me a call whenever you wanna cut off my head.
 I can always crawl around without it.”
-In a weirdly, effectively disgusting way, Walsh’s Visser becomes the least lonely character in the movie.
-He’s certainly a sensualist.
+In an effectively disgusting way, Walsh’s Visser becomes the least lonely character in the movie.
 Even if he may die, with those fantastic lines he utters, and that laugh, he will leave something – a memorable trail of slime.
 That’s not nothing.